binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Injection defects are often easy to discover simply by examining the code that deals with untrusted data, including internal data.
 These same defects are often harder to discover when black-box testing, either manually or via fuzzers.
 Defects [can range](https://www.owasp.org/index.php/Injection_Flaws) from trivial to complete system compromise.

 As part of the discovery stage, the attacker can test their queries to start building up what they think the underlying structure looks like.
-Then with any number of useful on-line query test tools, such as [freeformatter.com](http://www.freeformatter.com/),the attacker can make as little noise to signal ratio as possible.
+Then with any number of useful on-line query test tools, such as [freeformatter.com](http://www.freeformatter.com/), the attacker can make as little noise to signal ratio as possible.

 #### SQLi {#web-applications-identify-risks-sqli}